segevfiner/sslkeylog/README.rst

 This is for the standard library ``ssl`` module, it won't work for other ssl modules.

+**Note:**
+   Python 3.8+ includes builtin support for generating an SSL key log file via ``ssl.SSLContext.keylog_filename``, and will also enable it when the ``SSLKEYLOGFILE`` environment variable is set when creating a context via ``ssl.create_default_context``.

+   This package uses the same callback the builtin implementation is using, which will likely cause both implementations to trample each other, causing the other not to work, or other unintended consequences.
+As such, you should probably not enable both at the same time.

 Quick Start
 -----------
 .. code-block:: python